forfudan/MojoMiji/src/miji/basic/variables.md

 For example, the integer `1` is a Mojo object with type `Int`, value `1`, and an address in memory (let's say, `0x26c6a89a`).
 The string `"Hello, world!"` is another Mojo object with type `String`, value `"Hello, world!"`, and another address in memory (let's say, `0x26c6b00f`).

 From this perspective, a variable in Mojo is **a name that refers to a Mojo object in memory**.
-More intuitively, you can see variable name as a label that is sticked onto the object.
+More intuitively, you can see the variable name as a label that is stuck onto the object.
 See the following illustration:

 ```console
 # Mojo Miji - Basic - Variables - Mojo variables and objects